 Orillia's downtown area was once the main shopping district for the area - stores along the street consisted of shops like Stedman's (a "five and dime"), Zellers, Woolco, hardware and drugstores, grocery shops (like Fred's Market and at one time a No Frills) and many smaller boutiques, like Pulver's Ladies Wear.
 Today, larger box stores like Walmart have moved to town, and these have become the "go to" stores when you need an "everything in one place" stop.
 The Walmart complex in Westridge and the Orillia Square Mall (housing the large Canadian Tire, Zellers, No Frills and numerous smaller shops like Alia) have changed the face of local shopping, and made life in the downtown core much more difficult for small "mom and pop" shops.

-OperaHouse10_HDROne of the areas that is thriving in downtown Orillia is the arts community - there are a number of small galleries and artist shops that can only be found downtown, and Orillia has (for her small size) a very rich arts community with participation of artists from the city as well as outlying areas and neighbouring towns.
+One of the areas that is thriving in downtown Orillia is the arts community - there are a number of small galleries and artist shops that can only be found downtown, and Orillia has (for her small size) a very rich arts (see the arts page) community with participation of artists from the city as well as outlying areas and neighbouring towns.

 Orillia -Tower Garden In Spring

-Tower Garden in Spring - a spring garden at the base of one of the towers at the Orillia Opera house.
+In past years, the tower Garden in spring boasted climbing ivy and bevy of early flowering bulbs like tulips, and natural plants like Columbine.
 Each year the gardens at the Orillia Opera House stop passersby for a relaxing few moments of discovery.
 Here the Ivy is climbing the brickwork of one of the round front towers, while in front the hot pink and white columbine stand tall above the greens of later blooming plants.

 At this edge of the Opera House is a stretch of lawn with nearby benches, and a drinking fountain.
 Close to the front entrance of the Opera House and looking out onto the corner of Mississaga and West Streets, the garden doesn't go unnotticed.